Agnieszkalukasiak/SAFESURGEON/README.md

 ## Project Description
 This project is a web platform designed to connect users with verified surgeons and streamline the surgeon verification process.
 * Users can search for surgeons and view their verification status (e.g., Pending, Verified, Rejected).
-* Surgeons can register and create a profile by submitting their professional details for admin verification.
+* Users can see the detailed information about their surgeon's education and exprience.

-Automatic Status Reset on Edits:
+* Surgeons can register and create a profile by submitting their professional details and supporting documentation for admin verification.
-* Any time a verified surgeon updates their profile information, their status is automatically set to Pending.
+* Admin can verify the surgeon and change their status accoridngly.
-* They must be re-verified by the admin before regaining access to their profile.
+* The surgeon can manage and update their own profile and saved documents in the database.

 ### User Search Functionality:
 Users can log in and search for surgeons using the following filters: